radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 This is especially helpful when using short idle timeouts.

 RADIUS/(D)TLS clients and server SHOULD implement session resumption.
-Implementations supporting session resumption MUST cache data during the initial full handshake, sufficient to allow authorization descisions to be made during resumption.
+Implementations supporting session resumption MUST cache data during the initial full handshake, sufficient to allow authorization decisions to be made during resumption.
 For RADIUS/(D)TLS servers, this should preferably be done using stateless session resumption as specified in {{!RFC5077}}, to reduce the resource usage for cached sessions.

 When resuming a (D)TLS session, both client and server MUST re-authorize the connection by using the original, cached data.